TheColorPlum/IBOB/docs/frontend.md

 - index.html is our landing/login page.
 - initialization.html is the page a user loads to initialize their user-server.
 - feed.html is the page with the user's feed.
+- new-post.html is the page where users upload photos/make posts.
 - profile.html is a user profile page.

 CSS: